-The concept of charisma is cited in only a few passages of Politik als Beruf (Politics as a Vocation, PV, 1919), and always in association with the personal qualities of political leadership.
-Weber reminds us, in fact, that there is a form of legitimization of power alongside the traditional and rational-legal forms: this third charismatic form is based "on the extraordinary and personal 'gift of grace', or charisma, the absolutely personal devotion and the personal confidence, in revelation, heroism or other qualities of individual leadership" (PV, 34, my italics).
-He then refers to the fact that charismatic power is "exercised by the prophet or - in the field of politics - by the elected warlord, the plebiscitarian ruler, the great demagogue, or the political party leader" (ibid., 35).
-Even in our modern mass politics, Weber warns his audience, a charismatic type of party leadership, defined "by virtue of the devotion to the purely personal 'charisma' of the 'leader' on the part of those who obey him'' (ibid., 34) is possible.
+is a form of legitimization of power alongside the traditional and rational-legal forms; this third charismatic form is based "on the extraordinary and personal 'gift of grace,' or charisma, the absolutely personal devotion and the personal confidence, in revelation, heroism or other qualities of individual leadership" (PV, 34, my italics).
+He then refers to the fact that charismatic power is "exercised by the prophet or-in the field of politics-by the elected warlord, the plebiscitarian ruler, the great demagogue, or the political party leader" (ibid., 35).
+Even in our modern mass politics, Weber warns his audience, a charismatic type of party leadership, defined "by virtue of the devotion to the purely personal 'charisma' of the 'leader' on the part of those who obey him" (ibid., 34) is possible.
 And it is precisely here, says Weber, that we see "the root of the idea of a calling (Beruf) in its highest expression" (ibid., 35).
-Finally, he evokes the specter of "a leaderless democracy", or "the rule of the professional politicians who have no vocation and who lack the inner charismatic qualities that turn a man into a leader" (PV, 75).
+Finally, he evokes the specter of "a leaderless democracy," or "the rule of the professional politicians who have no vocation and who lack the inner charismatic qualities that turn a man into a leader" (PV, 75).

 Well known is the context in which Weber gave his Vocation Lectures in Munich, on the invitation of the Freie Studentenschaft (Free Student Union), as part of a conference series in which he spoke in November 1917 (Science as a Vocation) and 1919 (Politics as a Vocation).
-It should be noted, incidentally, that the second conference neither achieved the same immediate success with the audience (as testified by Karl Löwith and phenomenon can emerge in every historical situation, but then tends to become routinised - can serve as a guideline for historical research and case studies.
+It should be noted, incidentally, that the second conference neither achieved the same immediate success with the audience (as testified by Karl Löwith and by Weber himself) nor aroused the same debate in the following years-and decades-among the German intellectuals of the circle around Max Weber and his wife Marianne.20 Also, due to the sense of urgency imposed by the institutional and political transition in postwar Germany, in Politik als Beruf he adopted a tone that combined the postures of the ascetic professor, the pedagogue, and some features of the political tribune.
+(Weber had participated in the election campaign for the Reichstag, which he led for the new German Democratic Party even after his candidacy had failed in circumstances that hurt him; Schluchter, 2004).

-&lt;sup>19 The three "Types of legitimate domination" are presented in more detail in Economy and Society (ES), part I, chapter III.
-Also because of their placement in the posthumous volume, these pages, which present the pure and the routinised forms of charisma, are generally much better known than those about "Charisma and its transformations" (chapter 14, almost 1000 pages later).
+^{19.} The three "types of legitimate domination" are presented in more detail in Economy and Society (ES), part I, chapter III.
+Also because of their placement in the posthumous volume, these pages, which present the pure and the routinized forms of charisma, are generally much better known than those about "charisma and its transformations" (chapter 14, almost 1,000 pages later).